ab-emptycup/ab-emptycup.github.io/books/antifragile.md

 - Thou shalt not have antifragility at the expense of other's fragility.
 - Fragilistas are everywhere.
 - Fragility hates volitility.
 Antifragility loves it.
-- The disorder family: variability, stressor, uncertainity, dispersion of outcomes,
+- The disorder family: variability, stressor, uncertainity, dispersion of outcomes.